Angus Gault

 Angus Tait Gault (30 May 1912 – November 1983) was a rugby league player.
 He represented the New Zealand rugby league team in four matches in 1937 and 1938.
 In the process he became the 251st player to represent New Zealand.
-He played rugby union in the Waitomo area for Hangatiki, and represented Maniapoto in the early to mid 1930s before moving to Auckland and playing rugby league for the Manukau club.
+He played rugby union in the Waitomo area for Hangatiki, and represented Maniapoto in the early-to-mid-1930s before moving to Auckland and playing rugby league for the Manukau club.
 He went on to represent Auckland, Auckland Pākehā, the North Island, and ultimately New Zealand.

 Early life

-Angus Gault was born on 30 May 1912, in Blair Atholl, Perthshire, Scotland.
-His parents were William Gault (1871-1958) and Agnes Henderson Tait (1879-1918).
-He had 6 siblings, William Gault (1905-1977), Robert G Gault (1906-?), Alexander Gault (1910-?), Hugh McCallum Gault (1916-?), Agnes Tait Gault (1918-2011), and Elizabeth Margaret Gault (1918-?).
-Mother Agnes appears to have died giving birth to twins Agnes and Elizabeth as her date of death was July 6, 1918, the same day the twins were born.
+Angus Gault was born on 30 May 1912, in Aviemore, Scotland.
+His parents were William Gault (1871–1958) and Agnes Henderson Tait (1879–1918).
+He had 6 siblings, William Gault (1905–1977), Robert G Gault (1906–?), Alexander Gault (1910–?), Hugh McCallum Gault (1916–?), Agnes Tait Gault (1918–2011), and Elizabeth Margaret Gault (1918–?).
+Mother Agnes appears to have died giving birth to twins Agnes and Elizabeth as her date of death was 6 July 1918, the same day the twins were born.
 The death and births occurred in Aviemore, Inverness-shire, Scotland.

 Angus came to New Zealand aged 16 in 1928.
-He departed Southampton, England on November 8 on board the Tamaroa and was said to be a farmer on his shipping records.
+He departed Southampton, England on 8 November on board the Tamaroa and was said to be a farmer on his shipping records.
 His older brother by 7 years, William, also emigrated.
-The first mention of Angus Gault in any of the New Zealand newspapers was on August 29, 1931, in the Waikato Independent.
+The first mention of Angus Gault in any of the New Zealand newspapers was on 29 August 1931, in the Waikato Independent.
 He attended a fancy dress dance at Karapiro Hall in the Waikato and won the waltz dance along with Miss V. McLeod.

 In 1932 he competed in several athletic events in the Waikato and Bay of Plenty region.
-The first reported one was the Mamaku Sports Club meeting on February 20.
+The first reported one was the Mamaku Sports Club meeting on 20 February.
 Mamaku is a small village on the Mamaku Plateau in the Bay of Plenty.
 He entered the 100 yards, 120 yards, and 440 yard races.
 Then in late March he ran in the 110 yard, 440 yard, 880 yard races at the Te Kuiti Friendly Societies' Sports Club meeting.
 He finished the summer athletic meetings when he competed in the Otorohanga Sports Club even on Easter Monday when he ran in the 100 yard, 220 yard, and 880 yard races.